 TUNE, a series of short sound residencies, is hosted at Haus der Kunst and explores the intersections of sound, music, and visual art.
 The invited artists move across genres, eras, and influences and generate sonic responses and exchanges with the wider programming at Haus der Kunst.
-The spirit of play and the evolving structures are two main threads running through this year’s TUNE.
+The spirit of play and evolving structures are two main threads running through this year’s TUNE.
 Many of the sonic artists in our new programme create compositions and experiences from multiple sound sources and logic systems.
 In the interplay of these loosely connected assemblages, new meanings emerge.

 TUNE takes place across venues of our building.
 Some highlights include drummer-composer Valentina Magaletti’s collaboration with Afro-Portuguese artist Nídia, with their work exploring a diverse yet universal musical language through syncopated drum patterns, pulsating marimba lines, and melodic interludes.
 The collective life is beautiful stage performances that evolve from loose, improvised structures into unfolding narratives.
 The harnessing of the eight musicians’ individual expression and creative play is greater than the sum, this being an essential motive guiding their process.
 The legendary musician Limpe Fuchs, a seminal influence on the kosmische Musik of the 1960s and 1970s and the psychedelic underground, creates her own instruments as part of her durational and unpredictable performances.
 Moving between electroacoustic music and the Arabic language in its sung form is a primary concern of the composer and musicologist Youmna Saba.
 Her work spans solo experimentation, collaborative compositions, and music for film, often centred around voice and her instrument of choice, the oud.